Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 WATCH: How debt relief works (Beginners guide!)

-What debt relief companies do
+How do debt relief companies work?

 Debt relief companies typically offer a combination of services designed to set you on a debt-free path — and keep you there.
 In general, most debt relief companies provide debt settlement.
 When you enroll in one of these programs, the debt relief company will negotiate with your creditors on your behalf, which could potentially reduce the amount you owe.